What Are Spam Text Messages and How To Fight Them?

 How To Stop Spam Texts With the Help of DoNotPay?

 DoNotPay can help you fight spammers and scammers, and with our assistance, you’ll get your revenge on them!
-When your phone pings and you realize it’s a spam text message asking for your credit card information, open DoNotPay in any web browser and follow the steps below:
+When your phone pings and you realize it’s a spam text message asking for your credit card information, open DoNotPay in any and follow the steps below:

 - Go to the Robo Revenge feature